-es (and supporting rmation Sources) Impact Determination in the Certified EIR Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
+Info ies (and supporting rmation Sources) Impact Determination in the Certified EIR Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
-Certified EIR's Mitigation Measures Addressing Impacts GREENHOUSE GAS EMISSIONS: Would the project: (a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+Certified EIR's Mitigation Measures Addressing Impacts ENHOUSE GAS EMISSIONS: Ild the project: Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
 Less Than Significant No No No No (b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
 Less Than Significant No No No No